rumq/Kafka-Streams-with-Spring-Cloud-Stream/chapter-08-ktable-aggregration/ktableaggregate/KTableAggregate.md

 # Start the Kafka docker container
 docker exec -ti <containerid> sh

-# Start the aggregate application
+# Start the aggregate Spring boot application
 cd chapter-08-ktable-aggregration/ktableaggregate
 mvn spring-boot:run

-# Start the employee producer
+# Start the employee producer Spring boot application
 cd pawarv/avroposgen
 mvn spring-boot:run
 ```

 ## Notes
-See that the result shows 2 employees in both the departments which is incorrect.
+See that the result shows 2 employees in both the departments.
-The average salary in both comes to 2.5 which is correct.
+The average salary in both comes to 2.5.
+These are expected results.